sheyijojo/aws-bootcamp-cruddur-2023/journal/week0.md

 Management account- Dont use to create accounts or resources.
 Just use to manage accounts

-step4 : Enable AWS Cloud Trail
+step 4 : Enable AWS Cloud Trail
 This the audit service from AWS
 Monitor data security & Residence
 Understand the region vs AZ vs Global services